 When I originally installed pfsense I used the Device Model Intel Gigabit Ethernet and although it provided a respectable download speed of 84.74 Mbps, switching to the Device Model Virtual Gigabit Ethernet provided the best download speed at 255.33 Mbps.

-As a result of the lower throughput, and potential risk to the performance of other applications running on the QNAP TS-251, I decided to keep my pfsense SG-220 appliance.
-The device is silent and has low power consumption, 6-9 watts during runtime – and provides outstanding performance.
+As a result of the lower throughput, and potential risk to the performance of other applications running on the QNAP TS-251, I decided to keep my pfsense SG-2220 appliance.
+The SG-220 is silent, has a low power footprint, 6-9 watts during runtime – and provides outstanding performance.

 I recently had to conduct a software inventory on a customer’s VMware Software Defined Datacenter (SDDC).
 The environment consisted of the following VMware software products:

 - VMware vRealize Operations Manager

 - VMware vRealize Log Insight

 Below are the steps used to identify the current version of each product in the SDDC.